-Tolerant of partial shade, this cultivar does prefer full sun exposure, and will mature in 60-70 days.
+Tolerant of partial shade, this cultivar does prefer full sun exposure, and will mature in 60 to 70 days.
 ‘Yeti’ is ideal for training up a trellis or over an arbor, and looks beautiful in hanging baskets.

 Nothing’s Better Than a Nasturtium!

 There’s no way that you won’t fall in love with these delightful, delectable, and durable flowers.
 With so many beautiful nasturtiums to choose from, you are sure to find one that suits you and your garden.

 Have you had a go at growing these edible flowers at home?
 What’s your favorite way to use them in the kitchen, and your favorite variety?
-Let me know in the comments below!
+Let us know in the comments section below!

 And to learn more about growing colorful nasturtium flowers in your garden, check out these guides next: